 Energy is required to produce food.
 However, how to treat emissions from the energy system is not obvious.
 This is particularly true for electricity.
 How large the climate footprint is per kWh of electricity differs significantly between geographical locations and over time periods, i.e. time of the year and times in the day.
 The Swedish electricity system is almost carbon dioxide free, but Denmark and Germany use significant shares of coal-based power.
 Companies sometimes purchase green electricity, and how should that be treated in the calculations?
 CarbonData has data on electricity production for different regions and countries, and consistently treats electricity the same for all products.

 Adding different greenhouse gases together

 There are many different greenhouse gases and carbon dioxide (CO2) is the most widely known.
 Different greenhouse gases impact the climate in slightly different ways.
 Some stay in the atmosphere for a long time, and some stay for a shorter time.
 Some cause more warming per molecule in the atmosphere than others.

 There is an exchange rate for greenhouse gases that allows us to compare emissions of different gases to each other.
-This exchange rate quantifies how many kg of CO2 that a given emission of another gas is equivalent to, from a climate change perspective.
+This exchange rate quantifies how many kg of CO2 a given emission of another gas is equivalent to, from a climate change perspective.
 This exchange rate is called Global Warming Potential and is abbreviated GWP.
 The unit for these emissions is kilogram carbon dioxide equivalents (kg CO2e).
-This means that an activity has caused emissions of different greenhouse gases that combined affect the climate equally to a given amount of carbon dioxide emissions would, during a time-frame of 100 years.
+This means that an activity has caused emissions of different greenhouse gases that, when combined, affect the climate equally to a given amount of carbon dioxide emissions would, during a timeframe of 100 years.